Mission and Program

 Chemistry – Departmental Honors.
 The Department of Chemistry and Biochemistry will award departmental honors to those B.A. and B.S. degree candidates in chemistry with an overall grade point average of 3.2.
 They must also successfully complete CHEM 3905: Chemical Research and must present an acceptable thesis.
 Visit the departmental bulletin page for more information.
 CHEM 3905 counts toward your Honors College independent study requirement!

-Communication and Media Studies – Rho Chi, the Honor Society of the National Communication Association.
+Communication and Media Studies – Lambda Pi Eta, the Honor Society of the National Communication Association, Rho Chi Chapter at UMSL.
 If you are a junior in good standing in the PLHC, are majoring or minoring in communication or media studies, and have at least 12 hours in communication or media studies, you might already qualify.
 Visit their website for more information and consider applying here.

 Economics – Omicron Delta Epsilon, the International Economics Honor Society.
 If you are in good standing in the PLHC and have at least 12 hours in economics, you might already qualify.
 Visit their website for more information.